rawlins/lambda-notebook/README.md

 Basically,
 * current release: install from PyPI. (`pip install lambda-notebook`.)
 * current development version: download the repository and ensure you have Jupyter installed (probably via anaconda).
-Run `./install_lambda_kernel.py`.
+Run `./install_lambda_kernel.py` from the repository root to install the kernel.

 ## Getting started

-To run the notebook relative to the repository file structure:
-  * On a mac, double click `lambda_notebook.command`.
-  * Or, from a shell, run `lambda_notebook.py`.
-On windows you may need to explicitly call something like `python3 lambda_notebook.py`.
-  * To user a notebook directory other than the default `notebooks`, you can call something like `./lambda_notebook.py --notebook-dir=~/Documents/notebooks/`.
-I recommend not keeping your working notebooks in the repository copy.
-  * Once the lambda-notebook kernel is installed, you can open lambda notebook files from any instance of Jupyter Notebook.

-This will start a server in the terminal and open your web browser to the notebook directory.
-Then, look through the various notebooks to see examples of what can be done.
-I recommend starting (for now) with:
+Once you have installed the package, you can then open open lambda notebook files by using the newly installed kernel from any jupyter lab (or notebook) instance.
+The kernel for regular installs is named `Lambda notebook (Python 3)`, and it can be selected as a new kernel from the launcher, or via the `Change Kernel...` menu item in the `Kernel` menu.

+Alternatively, with the `lamb` module installed in the python path, you can run `import lamb.auto`, which is fully equivalent to loading a notebook with the kernel.

+I recommend starting with some of the notebook files in this repository.

   * Lambda Notebook Intro (start here).ipynb
   * Lambda Notebook Demo.ipynb
   * look through the various fragments and tutorials

-To stop the server from a terminal, hit Ctrl-C twice in the terminal window.
-(To stop it from the 0.5 app, hit "Cancel".)

 ### Upgrading

-In most instances, you can upgrade by simply downloading a new repository version and running the lambda notebook from within there (or, minimally, running `install_lambda_kernel.py` from the new repository).
-Your old notebooks will typically work -- the notebook format is forward compatible, and I try to avoid metalanguage regressions, but because of the alpha state, the API may change.
-(There may be metalanguage changes before beta, though.)
+If you are working from the repository, and have installed the kernel from the repository, you have effectively an "editable install", and the kernel will use the repository version directly.

 ### A note on the lambda notebook UI